Louisville 2025 Program

 Charlton W. Yingling, University of Louisville

-Barbara Winslow, Brooklyn College of the City University of New York
+Barbara Wilson, Brooklyn College of the City University of New York

 *Trieu Huy Ha, University of Management and Technology, Ho Chi Minh City